solspace/ee-freeform/documentation/fields-field-types.md

 # Fields & Field Types

 Freeform uses its own set of fields and field types.
 Using a predefined set of fields also gives us the control to more easily account for how each form field should be displayed in Composer's live preview, and provides a smoother experience.
+The *Freeform Express* edition has a limit of 15 fields.

 **NOTE:** There is currently a limitation of 195 Freeform fields for each install of ExpressionEngine, due to the MySQL column limit, since all fields are stored in a single table.
 However, Freeform fields can be used across all forms, and even be relabelled for each form.